scalawithcats/scala-with-cats/src/pages/adt-optimization/algebra.md

 ## Algebraic Manipulation

 Reifying a program represents it as a data structure.
-We can **rewrite** this data structure to several ends: as a way to simplify and therefore optimize the program being interpreted, and also a general form of computation that we can use to implement the interpreter.
+We can **rewrite** this data structure to several ends: as a way to simplify and therefore optimize the program being interpreted, but also as a general form of computation implementing the interpreter.
 In this section we're going to return to our regular expression example, and show how rewriting can be used perform both of these tasks.

 We will use a technique known as regular expression derivatives.
 Regular expression derivatives provide a simple way to match a regular expression against input (with the correct semantics for union, which you may recall we didn't deal with in the previous chapter).
 The derivative of a regular expression, with respect to a character, is the regular expression that remains after matching that character.
 Say we have the regular expression that matches the string `"osprey"`.
 In our library this would be `Regexp("osprey")`.
 The derivative with respect to the character `o` is `Regexp("sprey")`.
 In other words it's the regular expression that is looking for the string `"sprey"`.
 The derivative with respect to the character `a` is the regular expression that matches nothing, which is written `Regexp.empty` in our library.
 To take a more complicated example, the derivative with respect to `c` of `Regexp("cats").repeat` is `Regexp("ats") ++ Regexp("cats").repeat`.
 This indicates we're looking for the string `"ats"` followed by zero or more repeats of `"cats"`